-DMNShape has two additional properties (isListedInputData and decisionServiceDividerLine) that are used to further specify the appearance of some shapes that cannot be deduced from the DMN model.
+DMNShape has three additional properties (isListedInputData, isCollapsed and decisionService terLine) that are used to further specify the appearance of some shapes that cannot be deduced from the DMN model.

-DMNShape extends DI:: Shape and DMNDiagramElement and has the following attributes:
+DMNShape extends DI::Shape and DMNDiagramElement and has the following attributes:

-Table 77: DMNShape attributes
+Table 79: DMNShape attributes

-Attribute Description bounds: DC::Bounds [1] The Bounds of the shape relative to the origin of its parent DMNDiagram.
+Attribute Description bounds : DC :: Bounds [1] The Bounds of the shape relative to the origin of its parent DMNDiagram.
 The Bounds MUST be specified. dmnElementRef: DMNElement[1] A reference to a Decision, a Business Knowledge Model, an Input Data element, a Knowledge Source, a Decision Service or a Text Annotation MUST be specified. isListedInputData: Boolean[01] If the DMNShape depicts an Input Data element then this attribute is used to determine if the Input Data is listed on the Decision element (true) or drawn as separate notational elements in the DRD (false). decisionServiceDividerLine: DMNDecisionServiceDividerLine[01] If the DMNShape depicts a Decision Service, this attribute references a DMNDecisionServiceDividerLine which is a DI::Edge that defines s where the DMNShape is divided into two parts by a straight solid line.
 This can be the case when a DMNShape depicts a Decision Service, where the set of output decisions is smaller than the set of encapsulated decisions.
-The start and end waypoints of the decisionServiceDividerLine MUST be on the border of the DMNShape.
+The start and end waypoints of the decisionServiceDividerLine MUST be on the border of the DMNShape. isCollapsed Boolean [01] = false If the DMNShape depicts a DecisionService, this attribute indicates if it should be depicted field (false) or collapsed (true).
+Default is false